 - Can you perform any other type of work?
 If you cannot perform any “past relevant work,” the Social Security Administration will ask whether you can perform any other job that exists in significant numbers in the national economy.
 At this step, the Social Security decision maker will consider your age, education, work experience and residual functional capacity (i.e., your ability to work, despite your mental or physical impairment).
 If you cannot perform other work, you are disabled and will be approved for Indiana disability benefits.

 Should I apply for Social Security disability benefits?

 You should apply for Indiana Social Security disability benefits if your physical or mental impairment (1) prevents you from working, (2) has lasted or is expected to last for at least a year, and (3) is documented by medically accepted evidence.
-To learn more, take a look at:

 If you haven’t yet applied for Indiana disability benefits, one of the best pieces of advice I can share is always give the Social Security Administration all the information that it asks for in an honest, straightforward way.
 Tell the truth.
 Do not exaggerate or minimize your disability.
 This advice also goes for all stages of the Social Security disability process.